RaynorUE/snich/FeatureRoadmap.md

         - Update success save message with current update set name.
 - Ability to "Get entire record JSON" for direct / manual editing and syncing back to instance.
     - Need to think about file/folder structure here...
 Same naming scheme as tableconfig for table, and just .json extension...
 Yea!
+- Using webviews to show the JSON config file changes

 Nates Sh*t show